GoogleCloudPlatform/bigquery-utils/views/audit/README.md

   FROM YOUR_VIEW
   WHERE
   hasJobChangeEvent AND
-  hasTableDataChangeEvent AND
   (jobChange.jobStats.parentJobName IS NOT NULL OR jobChange.jobConfig.queryConfig.statementType = 'SCRIPT')
   ORDER BY
+   eventTimestamp DESC,
+   common_script_job_id,
-   jobChange.jobStats.startTime DESC,
+   jobChange.jobStats.startTime
-   common_script_job_id

   ```

-* Run this query to see a detailed list of scripts which read tables.
-The results are ordered with the most recent script runs first, and then further ordering is applied using the script's job id.
+* Run this query to see a detailed list of jobs that modify tables.
+The results are ordered with the most recent event first, and then further ordering is applied using the script's job id and script run time.

 ```
   SELECT
    COALESCE(jobChange.jobStats.parentJobName, jobId) AS common_script_job_id,
    jobChange.jobConfig.queryConfig.query,
+   jobChange.jobConfig.queryConfig.destinationTable,
    jobChange.jobStats.queryStats.totalBilledBytes,
    jobChange.jobConfig.queryConfig.statementType,
    jobChange.jobStats.createTime,